johnsirmon/python_project_template/README.md

 ### Notes

 - Users might need to adjust file paths in the scripts or project structure if they are different from the standard layout.
+- Ensure administrative privileges when running the `setup_env.bat` or `setup_env.sh` script, especially on Windows.
+- Adjust file paths in the scripts or project structure as needed if they differ from the standard layout.
+- For Git-related operations, make sure Git is installed on your system.
+[Git Setup](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)